Kadhal Kottai: Production

-The basic theme of the film was inspired from Purananuru literature on the relationship between King Kopperum Chozhan and poet Pisirandhaiyar, though they never met until Chozhan is close to death.
-Agathiyan initially wanted to make his directorial debut with this subject since no producer were willing to produce the film, he made few films and earned his breakthrough with Vaanmathi.
-Post its success, he chose Ajith Kumar, the actor from that film to play the leading role with Sivasakthi Pandian agreeing to produce the film.
+The basic theme of the film was inspired from Purananuru literature on the relationship between King Kopperum Chozhan and poet Pisirandhaiyar, though they never met until Chozhan was close to death.
+Agathiyan initially wanted to make his directorial debut with this subject; since no producer was willing to produce the film, he made other films and earned his breakthrough with Vaanmathi.
+After its success, he chose Ajith Kumar, the lead actor of that film to play the lead role again, with Sivasakthi Pandian agreeing to produce the film.

 Sangita was the first choice for the lead actress, but declined due to her commitments to Poove Unakkaga, resulting in Devayani being cast.
 Agathiyan had asked Devayani to change her glamorous on screen image for the film, and Devayani duly agreed with the film becoming the start of several other similar roles for her.
 The film was initially titled Nila Nila Odi Vaa before it was renamed Kadhal Kottai.
 Raja was initially reluctant to act, but joined the cast at the director's insistence.

 Themes and influences

 Agathiyan has stated that many of the characters are intentionally named to convey their characteristics.
-Thalaivasal Vijay was given the name "Paneer" (fragrant) as the director felt the character was "a sweet person who spreads happiness", while Heera was named Neya (derived from the Tamil term Neyam) as Agathiyan felt she "deserved a lot of love".
+Thalaivasal Vijay's character was named "Paneer" (fragrant) as the director felt the character was "a sweet person who spreads happiness", while Heera was named Neya (derived from the Tamil term Neyam) as Agathiyan felt she "deserved a lot of love".
 He described Karan's character Siva as "a representation of the quintessential friend in every gang, who loves to be in love, but hates staying in it for too long", contrasting him with Suriya's (Ajith) ideologies on romance.